Questions, Comments, or Corrections? Let us know!

 20. Which checkpoints are required for children birth to kindergarten entrance age?

 Finalized fall and spring checkpoint periods are required, with the additional requirements listed below.
-Any entry or exit data received during the winter checkpoint period must be entered and finalized regardless of the type of programming the child is attending.
+For children beginning or ending early intervention services or special education services during the winter checkpoint period, winter checkpoints must be finalized to ensure OSEP data collection.

 • All programs regardless of service location (children with and without IEPs):